We’re continuing our “Best Digital Pianos” article series, and this time we’re going to discover the best home (console) digital pianos under $1,500.

 We’ve already covered the winners in the entry-level sub-$1,000 category, so now it’s time to talk about the intermediate segment of the digital piano market.

-Out of all the types of digital pianos, console digital pianos come closest to the real thing in terms of sound, feel and look, but they also tend to be more expensive than their portable counterparts.
+Out of all the types of digital pianos, console digital pianos come closest to the real thing in terms of sound, feel and look.
+However, they also tend to be more expensive than their portable counterparts.

 1) They’re not very portable as they’re mainly designed for home-based pianists who don’t require a lot of moving around.